 Your organisation’s ability to manage margins is also key to the long term financial sustainability of your organisation.
 After all if expenses are increasing at a faster rate than revenue, financial losses will become inevitable.

 To review key expense items, choose an expense item and review it as a percentage of revenue for both years.
+For example:

 Wages to revenue: